edwardkurniady/ear-absorbance/README.md

 ## Overview

 Conductive hearing loss is a prevalent health concern in young children.
-This project applies the Support Vector Machine (SVM) to predict conductive hearing loss using wideband absorbance (WBA) data and narrow down key frequencies for the prediction.
+In my Master's degree capstone project, I applied the Support Vector Machine (SVM) to predict conductive hearing loss using wideband absorbance (WBA) data and narrow down key frequencies for the prediction.

 ## Methodology